-The Excel XNPV function calculates the net present value (NPV) of an investment based on a discount rate and a series of cash flows that occur at irregular intervals.
-Cash flows need to be listed with dates in chronological order.
+The XNPV function returns the net present value (NPV) of an investment based on a discount rate and a series of cash flows that occur at irregular intervals.
+Values represent cash flows and be correspond to dates.
 Negative values represent cash paid out; positive values represent cash received.
 The first date indicates the beginning of the schedule of payments and must be the earliest date.
 Subsequent dates may occur in any order.

 The Excel PV function is a financial function that returns the present value of an investment.
 You can use the PV function to get the value in today's dollars of a series of future payments, assuming periodic, constant payments and a constant...

 The Excel XIRR function is a financial function that returns the internal rate of return (IRR) for a series of cash flows that occur at irregular intervals.
 The XIRR function uses iteration to arrive at a result.